spotify/scio/site/src/paradox/FAQ.md

 #### How do I reduce Datastore boilerplate?

-Datastore `Entity` class is actually generated from [Protobuf](https://github.com/googleapis/googleapis/blob/master/google/datastore/v1/entity.proto) which uses the builder pattern and very boilerplate heavy.
+Datastore `Entity` class is actually generated from @github[Protobuf](/scio-examples/src/test/scala/com/spotify/scio/examples/extra/ShapelessDatastoreExampleTest.scala) which uses the builder pattern and very boilerplate heavy.
 You can use the [shapeless-datatype](https://github.com/nevillelyh/shapeless-datatype#datastoretype) library to seamlessly convert bewteen case classes and `Entity`s.
-See [ShapelessDatastoreExample.scala](https://github.com/spotify/scio/blob/master/scio-examples/src/main/scala/com/spotify/scio/examples/extra/ShapelessDatastoreExample.scala) for an example job and [ShapelessDatastoreExampleTest.scala](https://github.com/spotify/scio/blob/a254de70962ec6df6d42884e7f213c88313a4e96/scio-examples/src/test/scala/com/spotify/scio/examples/extra/ShapelessDatastoreExampleTest.scala) for tests.
+See @extref[ShapelessDatastoreExample.scala](example:ShapelessDatastoreExample) for an example job and @github[ShapelessDatastoreExampleTest.scala](/scio-examples/src/test/scala/com/spotify/scio/examples/extra/ShapelessDatastoreExampleTest.scala) for tests.

 #### How do I throttle Bigtable writes?